Stearoyl-CoA 9-desaturase: Structure

 The enzyme's structure is key to its function.
 SCD-1 consists of four transmembrane domains.
 Both the amino and carboxyl terminus and eight catalytically important histidine regions, which collectively bind iron within the catalytic center of the enzyme, lie in the cytosol region.
 The five cysteines in SCD-1 are located within the lumen of the endoplasmic reticulum.

+The yeast version (OLE1) exists as a dimer in vivo.
+The two human versions exist as dimers and oligomers in vitro.

 The substrate binding site is long, thin and hydrophobic and kinks the substrate tail at the location where the di-iron catalytic centre introduces the double bond.

-SCD is biologically active as a dimer with the major ligand, stearyl-CoA (magenta), docked to the active site.

 The literature suggests that the enzyme accomplishes the desaturation reaction by removing the first hydrogen at C9 position and then the second hydrogen from the C-10 position.
 Because the C-9 and C-10 are positioned close to the iron-containing center of the enzyme, this mechanism is hypothesized to be specific for the position at which the double bond is formed.